 Call of Pripyat avoids this by giving you some gear on par with other people in the starting area.

 PAYDAY: The Heist is extremely difficult for new players or players that have reset their levels.
 You only get to use an assault rifle and a silenced pistol.
-Until you level up your class trees several times, you won't have access to better guns to kill stronger cops, an ammo bag, or a medical bag.
+Until you level up your class trees several times, you won't have access to better guns to kill stronger cops, an ammo bag, body armor, or a medical bag.
 Until you get better stuff, expect to conserve your ammo and to take lots of cover to preserve your health.

 Hack and Slash

 The hardest boss in the first Diablo is the Butcher, encountered at level 2 and quite capable of surviving all your mana potions and staff charges and killing you in two hits.

 Final Fantasy XIV can be hell for any new player that isn't a Conjurer or Arcanist (including the advanced jobs in those branches) simply because all other job classes lack healing abilities and the variations of potions don't heal enough once your maximum HP gets high.
 Luckily, your HP regenerates naturally and it goes quicker when not in combat, though you're better off relying on other people to heal you if you're not a magic user.
 Tanks have it extra rough in the first few levels since they barely have any abilities that can build up and maintain aggro and managing enemy hate is extremely vital for people playing a tank class since it keeps the other party members out of harm's way.